-They have certainly influenced me content wise, prompting me to choose subjects which would interest today’s children.
-But there has been no change in my language or style of story telling which constitute my individuality.
+They have certainly influenced me content wise.
+Prompting me to choose subjects which would interest today’s children.
+But there has been no change in my language or style of story telling which constitutes my individuality.

 What are your all time favorite books and authors?